bsomps/BlenderGeoModeller/README.md

-## ****

-**BlenderGeoModeller** is a practical add-on designed for integrating geological data into Blender -- a free and open-source 3D software.
-It gives you tools to work with drill hole data, point data, and structural features in a spatially accurate 3D environment.
-By tapping into Blender’s powerful 3D capabilities, the add-on helps simplify geological workflows, making it easier to create and analyze geospatial and geologic data.
-Best of all, it’s completely free and open source, so anyone can contribute, share feedback, and help make it even better.

-**Works with Blender V3.8 and up**

 # **Reliance on BlenderGIS**

 Please ensure you have BlenderGIS installed (awesome free add-on), as you will need this to set up a georeferenced scene in blender.
 Addtionally, you'll want it for other features including;